-New Mexico Highlands University provides music studios for audio recording, songwriting, group rehearsal, and individual practice; art studios for ceramics, painting, drawing, jewelry and metalsmithing, printmaking, sculpture, and a fully equipped art foundry.
+Resources and Facilities New Mexico Highlands University provides music studios for audio recording, songwriting, group rehearsal, and individual practice; art studios for ceramics, painting, drawing, jewelry and metalsmithing, printmaking, sculpture, and a fully equipped art foundry.

 Students in visual and performing arts are joined by other students on campus and by community members in the Concert Choir, Madrigal Choir, Wind Ensemble, HU Jazz Singers, Guitar Ensemble, Jazz Ensemble, and Mariachi, as well as in four main-stage productions.
 The gallery in the Burris Hall (the arts building) serves as the focal point for artistic work produced through various classes and studios.
 The Art Club, and Music Club, are an active part of campus life, and also serve to promote their various programs.

 ARTS 5110.
 Mixed Media (3); Var

 Acquisition of a wide variety of skills related to the processes of mixed media production.
 A wide variety of media will be utilized and combined in a range of methods.